 Our lawyers will first negotiate your claim with the trucking company’s insurer.
 We protect your rights during negotiations and will reject any intentionally low settlement offers.
 If we cannot reach a fair settlement with the insurance company, we can file a lawsuit and argue your claim in court.
 We will continue settlement talks with the insurance company as we go through the court process.

 You Must Act Quickly to Preserve Your Right to Compensation.

 Tennessee sets a time limit of one year for filing a personal injury lawsuit after a truck accident.
-That is why it is essential to contact the Law Offices of Ogle, Elrod & Baril, PLLC, at 865-546-1111 as soon as possible after a crash.
+That is why it is essential to contact OEB Law, PLLC, at 865-546-1111 as soon as possible after a crash.
 Our lawyers can get you on the road to your financial recovery today.